BrianInGermany/mainandwine/index.md

 logo: https://offenbachsocialclub.com/assets/img/streichholzkarlchePREVIEW.jpg
 ---
 ## Who are we?
-Offenbach Social Club is an informal social group of English speakers in the Offenbach area that meets regularly for lunch :pizza: or evening drinks :wine_glass:.
+Offenbach Social Club is an informal group of English speakers in the Offenbach area that meets regularly for lunch :pizza: or evening drinks :wine_glass:.
 We've been around since 2021, and come from all over the world :earth_africa:, but we all speak (some) English.
 Newcomers are welcome to join at any time!

 [Facebook](https://www.facebook.com/groups/offenbachenglishspeakers), [Meetup.com](https://www.meetup.com/offenbach-social-club/) and [Telegram](https://t.me/offenbachsocialclub) are our means of communication and organization.